 This course offers instruction in Latin grammar and reading, building on the foundation laid in Latin 1.
 It is designed for students who have successfully completed Scholé Academy's Latin 1 course, the Latin Alive!
 Book 1 text, or an equivalent course of study.
 Students will complete Latin Alive!
 Book 2, studying at a deliberate pace that aims at mastery and delight.
 They will continue to translate the writings of original Latin authors from the period of the Roman Empire and learn some of the history and culture of ancient Rome.
 Students build on their previous Latin vocabulary and are introduced to hundreds of new Latin words and many English derivatives.

+Please note:

-Please note: This course is the equivalent of one high school credit in foreign language.
+- This course is the equivalent of one high school credit in foreign language. - Students new to Scholé Academy will be required to take a placement test.

 REQUIRED TEXTS:

 Latin Alive!
 Book 2 (Student Edition), Version 1.2